 The airline’s entire fleet of Airbus A350s, Boeing 777-9s, and Boeing 787-9s will boast the Allegris experience.
 Even the airline’s long-time workhorse, the Boeing 747-8i, will be retrofitted with new cabins.

-The near 1-meter wide seats will be surrounded with almost ceiling-height walls that can be fully closed making these the most private first-class seats that the airline has ever had.
+In the rest of the cabin, the seat measures roughly 3.25 feet (about 1 meter) and will be surrounded with almost ceiling-height walls that can be fully closed.
+In fact, the Suite Plus will mark the most private first-class seats that the airline has ever had.

 The seat promises to be private enough that guests will not need to leave their suite when changing into or out of Lufthansa’s first-class pajamas.